 What Are Attack Surfaces?

 Simply put, computer attack surfaces are potential points of unauthorized entry through which a hacker can access, upload or download data from a given environment.
 In other words, it includes software, operating systems, network services and protocols, as well as domain names, SSL certificates, authentication and access controls.
 Any of these aspects of a network can be vulnerable to malevolent activity.
 Remarkably, software employed to protect enterprises can even be turned against them to become yet another potential point of entry.
+If you own a site with multiple domains and wish to seal off entry points for hackers buy cheap wildcard SSL certificates that do the job well.

 Code Replication Is a Key Concern